What Is an Angel Investor?: Who They Are and What They Can Do for Your Business

 Aside from providing financing to startups that otherwise can’t get money, angel investors provide those mentorship and networking opportunities we talked about above.

-And of course, one of the best benefits of getting money from angel investors is that you don’t have to pay anything back.
+And of course, one of the best benefits of getting money from angel investors is that you don’t have to pay anything back (at least, in the form of a periodic payment).
 The money is yours to use for the business.

 Which brings us to the big con: losing equity in your business.
 Again, angel investors can request anywhere from 10% to 40% in your business.
 With any luck, that will never be a problem because you and your angel investor will get along so well and agree on the direction the business is going.
 But there is a possibility that your angel investor will use their equity to push the business in a direction you don’t like.